 One of the strongest and most recognizable Legendary Pokémon, Mewtwo is one of a select few artificial Pokémon, created intentionally by humans.
 The scientists who created Mewtwo spent many years conducting horrific experiments, splicing and cloning DNA from Mew, the common ancestor of virtually all other Pokémon.
 Because Mew has the DNA of virtually all other Pokémon, it can learn every move in the core game.
 Mewtwo came very close, but due to the horrific experiments conducted on it, Mewtwo is believed to be the most savage of Pokémon, harboring deep seated hatred of humanity.
 Mewtwo is also one of only two Pokémon with multiple Mega Evolutions.
 Neither Mega Mewtwo X or Mega Mewtwo Y have been intoduced to Pokémon Go... yet.

 In Pokémon Go, neither Mewtwo nor Mew can learn every move, but they can learn a very wide range of moves.
 Mewtwo's diverse movepool and excellent stats make it one of the most powerful Pokémon in all of Pokémon Go.
-It's Shadow forme is the strongest Pokémon in the game by far.
+It's Shadow forme is even stronger and eventually, it has not one but two Mega Evolutions that will redefine the meta.
 Whether you're looking to add another Mewtwo to your roster or to power up your existing Mewtwo, this is a Raid you won't want to miss out on!

 What are the best counters?